shanurwan/Job-Hunt-Automation/readme.md

 ## What It Does

 - Scrapes job ads from selected sites
-- Matches keywords between job ad and resume
+- Text Preprocessing
 - Predict best match
-- Fills in a resume and cover letter template automatically
+- Fills in a resume and cover letter template automatically for job with matching percentage above 85% only
 - Logs job applications in a local database
 - Auto-fills and submits applications with Selenium
 - Sends reminders or updates when there's no response